 - Artwork Picture Frame.
 Displaying our children’s artwork is important and also very fun.
 But the fridge tends to get filled up and parents at times feel guilty for throwing anything away.
 An art cabinet hangs on the wall and allows you to change pictures out when a new masterpiece is created.

 - Donations.
-Children understand more than we think they do, generally they are caring and thoughtful of others.
+Children understand more than we think they do, generally, they are caring and thoughtful of others.
 If you explain to them that some people don’t have food to eat, or a nice place to sleep and the children have to have jobs, they can sympathize with that.
-There are many places that take charitable donations, help those in need and send a card to someone you love.
+There are many places to make charitable donations, to help those in need and send a card to someone you love.
 We personally like World Vision and Compassion International.

 - Real Fishing Pole.
 The character ones never hold up anyway.
 It’s much more fun to take children into the outdoors when the adults don’t have to fight the equipment.
 If you get a telescoping rod, it means the kids can transport their own to the fishing spot and not worry about damaging it.